comicrelief/omnipay-worldpay-cg-hosted/README.md

 For general usage instructions, please see the main [Omnipay](https://github.com/omnipay/omnipay) repository.

+## Worldpay notifications verification

+Worldpay recommend the following to receive notifications and check they came from them:

+1. Use server SSL - this should be standard for any payment app!
+2. Check the IP's reverse DNS records - this actually isn't very secure and can be spoofed, but is implemented in this library as a first line of defence.
+3. Request for them to send, and validate on your server, their client TLS certificate.

+Unfortunately there's no easy server- and environment-agnostic way to implement client TLS verification (point 3) within this library, and for our apps' current infrastructure it wasn't feasible.
+Some of the work would generally live in your web server anyway rather than this library.

+We also considered an additional measure, [inquiry requests](http://support.worldpay.com/support/kb/gg/corporate-gateway-guide/content/manage/inquiryrequests.htm), but as this document explains they're not enabled by default and are also nowhere near real-time (~5 minutes latency).
+This means they are not suitable for checking notifications' validity unless you queue them and accept much longer delays.

+This means that for now you should _not_ consider notifications shown as 'valid' in this library to be guaranteed valid, i.e. **do not ship goods based on this without a later check**, using inquiry requests or the Worldpay UI, that gives a matching result.

+Any ideas or contributions that you think might improve this situation would be very welcome!

 ## Support

 If you are having general issues with Omnipay, we suggest posting on